-If you are measuring oxygen in a background of nitrogen or air, you do not need to correct the measurements.
++ If you are measuring oxygen in a background of nitrogen or air, you do not need to correct the measurements.

-6.4.1 Overview of measurement errors (oxygen only)
+6.4.1 Overview of measurement errors

-For an oxygen sensor, the composition of any typical background gas in the gas sample will have a negligible effect on the analyser measurement.
-For an analyser which has been 'Lo' calibrated with nitrogen and 'Hi' calibrated with oxygen, the cross-interference errors (that is, oxygen measurement errors) in gases which contain 100% of a specific background gas will be as shown below:
+For an oxygen sensor, the composition of any typical background gas in the gas sample will have a negligible effect on the 5100 i.s. measurement.
+For a 5100 i.s. which has been 'Lo' calibrated with nitrogen and 'Hi' calibrated with oxygen, the cross- interference errors (that is, oxygen measurement errors) in gases which contain 100% of a specific background gas will be as shown below: